+Plaintiff(s),

+v.
+Case No

+Defendant(s).

+Discovery Plan

-Counsel for Plaintiff(s), , and counsel for
+, and counsel for

-Defendant(s), , having met on
+Defendant(s),, ł

-for the purpose of formulating a proposed discovery schedule for consideration by the
+for the purpose of formulating a proposed of

-Court, hereby submit the following agreed deadlines for the Court's consideration:
+Court, hereby submit the following agreed d

-- 1. Initial disclosures pursuant to Fed.
+1. Initial disclosures pursuant to Fed.
 R. Civ.
 P. 26(a)(1):

-- 2. Amendment of the pleadings:
+2. Amendment of the pleadings:

-- 3. Joining additional parties:
+3. Joining additional parties:

-- 4. Close of fact discovery:
+4. Close of fact discovery:

-- 5. Disclosure of Plaintiff's experts:
+5. Disclosure of Plaintiff's experts:

-- 6. Disclosure of Plaintiff's expert reports:
+6. Disclosure of Plaintiff's expert reports:

-- 7. Plaintiff's experts deposed by:
+7. Plaintiff's experts deposed by:

-- 8. Disclosure of Defendant's experts:
+8. Disclosure of Defendant's experts:

-- 9. Disclosure of Defendant's expert reports:
+9. Disclosure of Defendant's expert reports:

-- 10. Defendant's experts deposed by:
+10. Defendant's experts deposed by:

-- 11. Completion of all discovery:
+11. Completion of all discovery:

-- 12. Dispositive motions:
+12. Dispositive motions:

-, Plaintiff

-, Defendant
+, Plaintiff , Defendant

-Attorney's Name, Firm, etc.

-BY:

-Attorney's Name, Firm, etc.
+BY: Attorney's Name, Firm, etc. BY: Attorney's Name, Firm, etc.